Proper Minor-Closed Classes of Graphs have Assouad-Nagata Dimension 2: Colourings on Proper Minor-Closed Classes

 \begin{proof}

-We show that $H$ is a tight subgraph of a $(g,p,k,a)$-almost embeddable weighted graph $G$, and that $G$ is a tight subgraph of a snugly $(g,p,k,a)$-almost embeddable weighted graph $G'$.
-The result follows since tightness is a transitive property.
+We show that $H$ is an isometric subgraph of a $(g,p,k,a)$-almost embeddable weighted graph $G$, and that $G$ is an isometric subgraph of a snugly $(g,p,k,a)$-almost embeddable weighted graph $G'$.
+The result follows since being isometric is a transitive property.
 We start with the former statement.